Testing Clustered Equal Predictive Ability with Unknown Clusters: Empirical Application: Forecasting Exchange Rate Returns

-Collectively, the evidence underscores three key findings.
-First, the AR(1) model is difficult to outperform uniformly but can be outperformed substantially in specific environments.
-Second, the inclusion of macro predictors, when guided by regularization or adaptive learning, can materially improve forecast accuracy.
-Third, while more flexible methods may incur higher variance, they exhibit considerable upside, especially when benchmark models are misspecified or under-fit.
-These results contribute to a growing literature that highlights the potential of machine learning in macroeconomic and financial forecasting \citep{Medeiros2021,GoyalWelch2008}.
+Collectively, the evidence underscores three findings: the AR(1) model is difficult to outperform uniformly but can be outperformed substantially in specific environments; macro predictors, when guided by regularization or adaptive learning, can materially improve forecast accuracy; and more flexible methods, while incurring higher variance, exhibit considerable upside, especially when benchmark models are misspecified or under-fit.
+These results contribute to a growing literature on the potential of machine learning in macroeconomic and financial forecasting \citep{Medeiros2021,GoyalWelch2008}.

-Table \ref{tab:summary_stats} presents summary statistics of forecast loss differentials relative to the AR(1) benchmark.
-Negative values indicate improved forecast performance relative to AR(1).
-Among the methods considered, XGBoost shows the largest average improvement, with a mean loss differential of $-0.54$, and a substantial left-skew in its distribution (first quartile = $-0.52$).
-This suggests that it delivers strong gains in cases where AR(1) performs poorly.
-AR($p$) also yields a negative mean ($-0.34$), but with very high variance (standard deviation = 19.98), indicating occasional large outliers likely due to overfitting in small samples.

-In contrast, the remaining methods, namely EN, SVM, and RF, have mean loss differentials close to zero, but all display modest left tails.
-For instance, EN has a first quartile of $-0.06$ and third quartile of $0.09$, indicating small but frequent gains over AR(1) with little risk of large deterioration.
-RF shows similar patterns.
-Taken together, these statistics suggest that flexible methods like XGBoost can offer substantial upside at the cost of some variability, while regularized linear models such as EN deliver more stable but smaller improvements.
+\; Table \ref{tab:app_results} reports the $p$-values from C-EPA tests applied to loss differentials between the five models and the AR(1) benchmark, aiming to detect whether the models improve predictive accuracy overall or within specific clusters of currency pairs.

+Starting with the O-EPA test, for all models but SVM the O-EPA hypothesis is rejected at least at the 10\% level in all settings.
+In the summary statistics given in Table 1 of the supplement, we see that AR($p$), XGBoost and Random Forest perform better overall than AR(1) while Elastic Net is worse; the O-EPA results thus confirm, in the unconditional setting, the superiority of the first three and the inferiority of the last.

+SVM stands out as the only method consistently associated with very high O-EPA $p$-values (e.g., 0.90, 0.95, 0.97), indicating no significant improvement over AR(1) on average over all units and periods.
+These high $p$-values do not imply poor performance, but rather that gains are not homogeneous across units, as supported by the rejection of the homogeneity test at the 10\% level in the conditional test with the lagged target when $K$ is chosen by CV ($p$-value = 0.07).
+SVM's performance is thus heterogeneous conditional on the past realization of the target, and the selective inference C-EPA test is correspondingly significant at the 10\% level ($p$-value = 0.09).

+More generally, the rejection of the homogeneity null in several cases justifies our Selective Inference C-EPA procedure.
+Conditioning on the lagged target, for instance, the homogeneity test rejects for SVM and XGBoost depending on the clustering method, and the selective C-EPA $p$-values are very low in many cases (e.g., Random Forest yields 0.00 in all settings).
+These results confirm that forecast gains may vary across clusters, making clustered tests essential to discover such patterns.